-This site is dedicated to providing the most current information to citizens and land managers about the aquatic invasive plant, Elodea nuttallii, infestation in Alaska - with particular emphasis on the Fairbanks area.
+This site is dedicated to providing information to citizens and land managers about the aquatic invasive plant, Elodea spp, infestation in Alaska - with particular emphasis on the Fairbanks area.

 In 2010 Elodea nuttallii was discovered growing in the Fairbanks area in Chena Slough.
 Elodea has the potential to impact Alaska’s freshwater resources by directly competing with native flora.
 The impacts include: